-Please note: At the moment there is no FinCEAL Plus BRIDGES Rolling Call open, as all components (Africa, Asia, and LAC) have committed all their funding for the grants for 2019.
-The Rolling Call may be re-opened in early 2020 if funding is available.
-In case the Call is re-opened, it will be announced on the FinCEAL Newsletter, LinkedIn group, and on UniPID's website, mailing list, and social media channels.
+Please note: At the moment there is no FinCEAL Plus BRIDGES Rolling Call open, but once the global situation allows, we are planning to re-open it.
+When the Call is re-opened, it will be announced on the FinCEAL Newsletter, LinkedIn group, and on UniPID's website, mailing list, and social media channels.

-While the Rolling Call is closed, some Targeted Travel Grants will still be made available.
+While the Rolling Call is closed, some Targeted Travel Grants may be made available.
 Open Targeted Travel Grant Calls will also be announced on the channels listed above.